Possible Liquid-Nitrogen-Temperature Superconductivity Driven by Perpendicular Electric Field in the Single-Bilayer Film of La$_3$Ni$_2$O$_7$ at Ambient Pressure: Results

-\paragraph{{General Consideration and a Simplified Study:}} Due to the quasi-2D structure of the material, the lattice and electronic structures of the single-bilayer La$_3$Ni$_2$O$_7$ film should be near those of the bulk material.
-The Ni atoms in the AP phase crystal approximately form a bilayer square lattice.
-As illustrated in Fig.~\ref{fig_SD} (a), the leading hopping integrals are the interlayer hopping of the $d_{z^2}$ electrons $t_{\perp}$ and the intralayer nearest-neighbor (NN) hopping of the $d_{x^2-y^2}$ electrons $t_{\parallel}$.
-Under strong Hubbard $U$, these hopping terms can induce the effective superexchange interaction $J_{\perp}$ and $J_{\parallel}$ through the relation $J\approx \frac{4t^2}{U}$.
-Under the Hund's rule coupling $J_H$, the spins of the two orbitals are inclined to be parallel aligned, as illustrated in Fig.~\ref{fig_SD} (b), which partly transmits the interlayer superexchange $J_{\perp}$ between the $d_{z^2}$ orbitals to the $d_{x^2-y^2}$ orbitals as $\tilde{J}_{\perp}=\alpha J_{\perp}$ with $\alpha\in (0,1)$.
-In addition, there exists intralayer NN-bond hybridization $t_{xz}$ between the two orbitals.
-As shown in Fig.~\ref{fig_idea} (a), the quarter-filled $3d_{x^2-y^2}$ electrons subject to the $J_{\parallel}$ and the $\tilde{J}_{\perp}$ terms can pair in principle.
-However, due to the reduced $\tilde{J}_{\perp}$ and filling fraction at AP, only a weak interlayer pairing of $3d_{x^2-y^2}$ electrons can be obtained~\cite{YuBo_Liu2024}, as illustrated in Fig.~\ref{fig_idea} (b).
+The La\textsubscript{3}Ni\textsubscript{2}O\textsubscript{7} ultrathin film grown on the SLAO substrate form a bilayer square lattice \cite{bhatt2025resolving,yue2025correlated}.
+As illustrated in Fig.~\ref{fig_SD} (a), the leading hopping integrals are the interlayer hopping of the $3d_{z^2}$ electrons $t_{\perp}$ and the intralayer NN hopping of the $3d_{x^2-y^2}$ electrons $t_{\parallel}$.
+Under strong Hubbard $U$, these hopping terms can induce the effective superexchange $J_{\perp}$ and $J_{\parallel}$ through $J\approx \frac{4t^2}{U}$.
+Under the Hund's rule coupling $J_H$, the spins of the two orbitals are inclined to be parallel aligned, as illustrated in Fig.~\ref{fig_SD} (b), which partly transmits the interlayer perpendicular superexchange $J_{\perp}$ between the $3d_{z^2}$ orbitals to the $3d_{x^2-y^2}$ orbitals as $\tilde{J}_{\perp}=\alpha J_{\perp}$ with $\alpha\in (0,1)$ describing the efficiency of this process and related to the strength of Hund's coupling $J_H$.
+In addition, there exists intralayer NN- hybridization $t_{xz}$ between the two orbitals.
+As shown in Fig.~\ref{fig_idea} (a, b), the nearly quarter-filled $3d_{x^2-y^2}$ electrons subject to $J_{\parallel}$ and $\tilde{J}_{\perp}$ form interlayer-dominant pairing~\cite{lu2023bilayertJ}.

-Now let us turn on the perpendicular electric field $\bm{\varepsilon}$ pointing upward, as shown in Fig.~\ref{fig_idea} (c) and (d).
-Under this field, the electrons flow from the top layer to the bottom one.
-As the $3d_{z^2}$ orbitals in the bottom layer is already nearly half-filled which cannot accommodate more electrons, the majority of the electrons flowing to this layer will fill in the $3d_{x^2-y^2}$ orbitals.
-In the top layer, since the $3d_{z^2}$ orbitals host larger density of state (DOS) than the $3d_{x^2-y^2}$ orbitals, they will donate most electrons.
-These donated electrons can flow to the $3d_{x^2-y^2}$ orbitals in the two layers, with more of them to the $3d_{x^2-y^2}$ orbitals in the bottom layer.
+Now let us turn on the upward electric field $\bm{\upvarepsilon}$, forcing electrons downward, as shown in Fig.~\ref{fig_idea} (c, d).
+In the top layer, since the $3d_{z^2}$ orbitals host larger density of state (DOS) than the $3d_{x^2-y^2}$ orbitals, they will donate more electrons.
+Most of these donated electrons will fill the $3d_{x^2-y^2}$ orbitals in the bottom layer, as the nearly half-filled $3d_{z^2}$ orbitals there cannot accommodate more electrons.
+A minority of the donated electrons can also be accepted by the top-layer $3d_{x^2-y^2}$ orbitals.